elasticio/apprunner/README.md

 	$ docker run -e SLUG_URL=http://example.com/slug.tgz -i -t elasticio/apprunner /bin/bash

-Commands are run in the application environment, in the root directory of the application, with any default environment variables, and scripts sourced from .profile.d of the application.
+Commands are run in the application environment, in the root directory of the application, with any default environment variables.

 To provide .env variables to started image, use "--env-file" option

 	$ cat myslug.tgz | docker run -i -a stdin -a stdout -a stderr --env-file .env elasticio/apprunner bash sail.sh

-## Service Discovery

-The runner can also register with [go-discover](/discoverd/client) based service discovery using [sdutil](/sdutil).
-If `$SD_NAME` and `$PORT` environment variables are set, the command is run with `sdutil exec $SD_NAME:$PORT`.
-`$SD_NAME` is unset before the command is run, but `$PORT` is left set since it is often used without service discovery.

-It is also possible to fully customize the command line for `sdutil` tool using `$SD_ARGS`.